Accessing rqlite

 }

-You can also query via a HTTP POST request:
+You can also query via a HTTP POST request, with both JSON and Plain Text supported as the request body:

 curl -XPOST 'localhost:4001/db/query?pretty&timings' -H "Content-Type: application/json" -d '[